Reasons to Breastfeed

 By breastfeeding your new baby, you can ensure that he or she gets the very best start in life.
 There are many factors that make choosing to breastfeed your child beneficial for both you and your child.
 The following list details just a few of the many reasons why breastfeeding is best for your baby.

 – Breastmilk provides infants with the absolute best nutrition.
 The unique composition of carbohydrates, antibodies, proteins, fats and minerals is exactly what your baby needs to grow and develop during his or her first months of life.

 Breastmilk, unlike infant formula, is able to change and adapt has your growing baby’s nutritional needs change.
 Additionally, babies are able to digest breastmilk more easily than formula.
 Cow’s milk, which is used as a base for many infant formulas, is an intestinal irritant.

-Breastmilk provides your baby with immunities and reduces his or her risk of several childhood illnesses including allergies, asthma, diabetes, Crohn’s disease and SIDS (sudden infant death syndrome).
+Breastmilk provides your baby with immunities and reduces his or her risk of several childhood illnesses including allergies, asthma, diabetes, Crohn’s disease, and SIDS (sudden infant death syndrome).

 Brings Mom and Baby Closer

 – Breastfeeding is nature’s way for mother and child to bond.
-When a mother breastfeeds, her body releases the hormone prolactin, which creates a calming affect that allows her to relax and enjoy this peaceful time with her child.
+When a mother breastfeeds, her body releases the hormone prolactin, which creates a calming effect that allows her to relax and enjoy this peaceful time with her child.

 Helps Mom Bounce Back From Pregnancy